HL7/davinci-epdx/source/pages/4-2_Useful_Patient_History_for_Providers.md

 * Notes
 * Family History

-These types of data can be mapped to FHIR clinical resources as follows:
+These types of data **SHALL** be mapped to FHIR clinical resources as follows:

 | Data type                              | FHIR R4/US Core STU3 profile                                                                                  |
 |----------------------------------------|---------------------------------------------------------------------------------------------------------------|